cre-dev/xml2db/README.md

 document.insert_into_target_tables()
 ```

-The resulting data model will adhere closely to the XSD schema.
+The data model created by `xml2db` will be close to the XSD schema.
 However, `xml2db` will perform a few systematic
 simplifications aimed at limiting the complexity of the resulting data model and the storage footprint.
 The resulting
 data model can be configured, but the above code will work out of the box, with reasonable defaults.